brotatotes/bht-automation/bht gen 1/Matthew/Chapter 9/Matthew 9 36 bht.md

 # Matthew 9:36 Commentary Help Text

 ## BHT:
-In this verse, we see Jesus' deep empathy for the weary and exhausted multitudes, showing compassion towards their physical and emotional struggles.
-The people were depicted as disorganized, exhausted, and burdened by religious rites and traditions, in need of guidance and care.
-They were like sheep without a shepherd, their souls uncared for and longing for spiritual guidance, highlighting the neglect they experienced from the religious leaders.
-Jesus, as the ultimate Shepherd, understood their needs and offered solace and deliverance.
+The verse described portrays a scene where Jesus, filled with compassion, looks upon the crowds in different cities who are burdened, wearied, and scattered.
+These people, reminiscent of sheep without a shepherd, are oppressed by the religious leaders' heavy burdens and traditions.
+Jesus, seeing their distressed and neglected state, yearns for their well-being and longs to gather and shepherd them, providing the care and spiritual nourishment they lack.
+In their wandering, they find themselves lacking competent spiritual leaders and teachers, and are in danger of losing their souls.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "Wherever He went, in all the cities."
+2. "Vexati, harassed, plagued, viz. literally, with weariness in following Him; or spiritually, with the tyranny of the Scribes and Pharisees, their φορτία βαρέα."
+3. "Temere projecti, abjecti, neglecti, as sheep would be who had wandered from their pasture.
+The context shews that our Lord’s compassion was excited by their being without competent spiritual leaders and teachers."

 ### Jamieson Fausset Brown:
-1. "He was moved with compassion on them, because they fainted" - The verse highlights Jesus' deep empathy for the weary and exhausted multitudes, emphasizing his compassion towards their physical and emotional struggles.
+1. "He was moved with compassion on them, because they fainted—This reading, however, has hardly any authority at all.
+The true reading doubtless is, 'were harassed.'"

-2. "Their pitiable condition as wearied under bodily fatigue, a vast disorganized mass" - The commentary underscores the desperate state of the people, depicting them as a disorganized and exhausted crowd, further emphasizing their need for guidance and care.
+2. "Their pitiable condition as wearied under bodily fatigue, a vast disorganized mass, being but a faint picture of their wretchedness as the victims of pharisaic guidance; their souls uncared for, yet drawn after and hanging upon Him."

-3. "Their souls uncared for, yet drawn after and hanging upon Him" - This quote highlights the spiritual neglect experienced by the people, contrasting their longing for spiritual guidance with the lack of care they received from the religious leaders.
-It emphasizes Jesus as the answer to their unmet spiritual needs.
+3. "This moved the Redeemer's compassion."

 ### Albert Barnes:
 1. "He was moved with compassion on them - He pitied them."
 2. "He saw the people burdened with the rites of religion and the doctrines of the Pharisees; sinking down under their ignorance and the weight of their traditions; neglected by those who ought to have been enlightened teachers; and scattered and driven out without care and attention."
 3. "With great beauty he compares them to sheep wandering without a shepherd."

+### Marvin Vincent:
+1. "The word originally means to flay, rend, or mangle."
+2. "As appropriate to the figure of sheep, it might be rendered here fleeced."
+3. "It is not the dispersion one from another, but their prostration in themselves that is meant."

 ### John Calvin:
 1. "True, they boasted that they were superintendents of the people; and the number of those who gloried in that title was not small.
 Yet not one of them does Christ own to be a pastor."